unum-cloud/usearch/README.md

 ## User-Defined Functions

 Most vector-search packages focus on just 2 metrics - "Inner Product distance" and "Euclidean distance".
-That hardly exhausts the list of possible metrics.
+That only partially exhausts the list of possible metrics.
-A good example would be the rare [Haversine][haversine] distance, used to compute the distance between geo-spatial coordinates, extending Vector Search into GIS domain.
+A good example would be the rare [Haversine][haversine] distance, used to compute the distance between geo-spatial coordinates, extending Vector Search into the GIS domain.
-In real-world AI applications you may want to build **composite indexes**, combining embeddings from multiple models.
-In that case you would need to define a custom "metric".
+Another example would be designing a custom metric for **composite embeddings** concatenated from multiple AI models in real-world applications.
 USearch supports that: [Python](#user-defined-functions-in-python) and [C++](#user-defined-functions-in-c) examples.

 ![USearch: Vector Search Approaches](assets/usearch-approaches-white.png)

-Older approaches indexing high-dimensional spaces, like KD-Trees and Locality Sensitive Hashing are hardly extendible to vectors/objects of variable length.
+Unlike older approaches indexing high-dimensional spaces, like KD-Trees and Locality Sensitive Hashing, HNSW doesn't require vectors to be identical in length.
-Modern NSW-like algorithms, however, only require two objects to be comparable.
+They only have to be comparable.
-This means, the index can be extended to support fuzzy search with Levenstein distance over strings of different length, or any other [obscure][obscure] application.
+So you can apply it in [obscure][obscure] applications, like searching for similar sets or fuzzy text matching.

 [haversine]: https://ashvardanian.com/posts/abusing-vector-search#geo-spatial-indexing
 [obscure]: https://ashvardanian.com/posts/abusing-vector-search